 The Academy awards 11 prizes that recognize excellence in the sciences, the humanities, and commitment to the ideals of the Academy.

-The most recent recipient of each prize is listed below and more information about the prizes and past winners can be found in the Academy Archives.
+The most recent recipient of each prize is listed below and more information about the prizes and past winners is online here.

 Given since 1940, this prize recognizes major contributions to reproductive biology.
 The prize is supported by an endowment fund established by Mr. Francis Amory.